ghprmerge

 Execution Flow

-scan → evaluate → optional rebase → optional merge → report
+scan → evaluate → merge → report

 For each repository (processed sequentially):

-1. Fetch repository metadata including default branch
+1. Fetch repository metadata including default branch (archived repositories are skipped)

-2. Enumerate candidate PRs matching --source-branch pattern
+2. Enumerate candidate PRs matching --source-branch patterns (can be specified multiple times)

 3. For each candidate PR: